Any28Flo/mysql-practice/exersice-1/README.md

 ## Deliverables

-Write your JavaScript code in `js/index.js`.
-When submitting, submit the whole  repo.
+Write your sql code in `exersice-1.sql`.

 ### Iteration 1: Create a DB
 Create a DB called store_db.